Hong Kong to shorten quarantine for most arrivals to 7 days | Health

 - Country:

-Hong Kong's government said on Monday that it would shorten the quarantine period for vaccinated people arriving in the city to seven days from 14 days provided travellers show sufficient antibodies against the coronavirus.
-Leader Carrie Lam, who was speaking at a press briefing, said the new measures were only applicable to people who have logged 14 days following their second vaccination dose.
-The rule change is due to take effect from the end of the month, she said.
-The Chinese-ruled city has some of the toughest quarantine rules globally with residents mandated to stay for up to 21 days in hotels after arriving.
+Hong Kong said on Monday it would shorten the quarantine period for vaccinated people arriving in the city to seven days from 14, provided travellers show sufficient antibodies against the novel coronavirus.

-The move to reduce the quarantine duration comes as the government tries to incentivise more of its 7.5 million population to get COVID-19 vaccinations.
-So far only around 17% of residents have been fully vaccinated since the scheme started in February.
-For those arriving from countries deemed "very high risk" the quarantine period remains unchanged at 21 days.
+City government leader Carrie Lam told a media briefing the shorter period of quarantine would only be for people who had a second vaccination does at least 14 days before their arrival.
+The new rule is due to come into effect from the end of the month, she said.

-Health Secretary Sophia Chan, speaking at the same press conference, said some social distancing measures including increasing capacity at restaurants and bars would be eased from June 24 for vaccinated residents.
-Hong Kong authorities have over the past month piled pressure on businesses and financial institutions to encourage vaccinations and urged them to grant employees a day off for each jab.
+The Chinese-ruled city has some of the toughest quarantine rules globally with residents ordered to stay for up to 21 days in quarantine hotels after arriving.
+The decision to reduce the time in quarantine comes as the city tries to encourage more of its 7.5 million people to get COVID-19 vaccinations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)